freeCodeCamp/guide/src/pages/typescript/generics/index.md

 ### What do Generics do?

-Essentially, they serve as placeholders for types that you can use in multiple places across your application.
+Essentially, they serve as placeholders for types so that a component can be used in multiple places across your application by accommodating different types.

 ### What problem do Generics solve?

-Let's say you wanted to ensure that types for a class or a function are of the same value, this is where generics come in.
+Let's say you wanted to ensure that the input and return values for a function are of the same type, this is where generics come in.

 ##### Functions